microsoft/kernel-memory/README.md

 Copilot and ChatGPT, Kernel Memory enhances data-driven features in applications built for most popular AI platforms.

+## Repository Guidance

+This public repository showcases best practices and efficient architecture related to memory for specific programming scenarios.
+Keep in mind that **the provided code is an example** of an abstraction over one or multiple vector memory stores designed for
+Retrieval Augmented Generation (RAG) in Large Language Models (LLMs).
+This sample is not intended for production deployments and is **not an officially supported Microsoft offering**.

 ### Kernel Memory (KM) and Semantic Memory (SM)

 **Semantic Memory (SM) is a library for C#, Python, and Java** that wraps direct calls